Champagne Bonnaire - Cramant Vintage Grand Cru Blanc de Blancs 2013 Extra-Brut

 About the wine:

 Hailing from Cramant, a mecca for Blanc de Blancs, this wine follows in the footsteps of the 2012 vintage, which was praised last year for its power.
-Born of a late-ripening, wet September, the 2013 vintage is equally complex, blending toasty and minty notes with tart exotic fruit.
-This acidity is confirmed on the palate, which is lively and features fresh citrus notes, revealing a rich, full-bodied character.
+Born of a late-ripening, wet September, the 2013 vintage also reveals itself to be complex, blending toasty and minty notes with tart exotic fruit.
+This acidity is evident on the palate, which is lively with fresh citrus notes and reveals a rich, full-bodied character.
 Perfect with fish or a creamy Chaource cheese.

 About the estate: